JupyterPhysSciLab/jupyter_Pandas_GUI/README.md

 #### Wishlist:

   * GUIs for plots beyond scatter/line plots.
-  * Make the GUIs work in Jupyter Lab.

 #### Usage:
 If the `jupyter_Pandas_GUI` is installed in your Jupyter/Python environment